 Opportunities for exporters

 There are opportunities for UK companies across a broad range of industries.
-Our trade advisers in the Ghana have identified particular opportunities for UK businesses in the following sectors
+Our trade advisers in Ghana have identified particular opportunities for UK businesses in the following sectors:

 Oil and gas